-Aquaread[®] Ltd reserves the right to change specifications without notice
+Aquaread[®] Ltd reserves the right to change specifications without notice-Please refer to website for up to date specifications

 Notes:

 - 1. MLD (Minimmum Level of Detection) is the minimum value the electrode is physically capable of measuring. - 2.
 MLR (Minimum Level of Repeatability) is the value below which optical electrode readings become generally unreliable and unrepeatable (unless taken under ideal conditions) due to interfering factors such as refraction from visible air bubbles and microscopic aeration.